 Getting to know you

-Before the workshop, we will schedule 30 minutes to learn more about you, your organisation, and your team.
+Before the workshop, we will schedule 30-minutes to learn more about you, your organisation, your team, and your goals.

 - Giving feedback